 Was the divorce rate ever really 50%?

 One of the most quoted statistics is that 1 in 2 marriages will end in divorce.
-While divorce rates are a difficult metric to gauge due to the differing laws and the number of jurisdictions in the country, the mythical number of 50% divorce rate was never true.
-So where did it come from?
+While divorce rates are a problematic metric to gauge due to the differing laws and the number of jurisdictions in the country, the mythical number of 50% divorce rates was never true.
+So, where did it come from?

-The myth of the 50% divorce rate started after World War II when veterans came back from war, many of them got married very soon after their return.
-There were also a large number of people who got married before the war just before they shipped off to war.
+The 50% divorce rate myth started after World War II when veterans came back from war.
+Many of them got married very soon after their return.
+However, many people got married before the war, just before they shipped off to war.

 As fast as the marriages were happening, they also started to end in divorce.
-Many of the marriages from before the war didn’t last through the war and many ended soon after.
-Even the marriages that took place soon after war after years of love letters the stress of war and the possibility of loss, started to break up rather quickly.
-The stress of returning to civilian life, the traumas of battle, and the realization of not really being in love all worked against this marriage boom.
+Many of the weddings from before the war didn’t last, and many ended soon after.
+Even the unions that took place shortly after the war, after years of love letters, the stress of war, and the possibility of loss, started to break up rather quickly.
+The stress of returning to civilian life, the traumas of battle, and the realization of not being in love all worked against this marriage boom.

 The rate of divorce after World War II was found to be about 2% per year.
-Using wacky math that doesn’t hold up, estimates were that if marriages ended in divorce as a rate of 2% a year, by the 1970s, the divorce rate will be as high as 50%.
+Using wacky math that doesn’t hold up, estimates were that if marriages ended in divorce at a rate of 2% a year, by the 1970s, the divorce rate would be as high as 50%.

-The truth is that math simply doesn’t work that way.
+The truth is that math doesn’t work that way.

-What is true is that divorce rates did, in fact, climb through the years and divorce did hit its peak in the 1970s and 1980s.
-Could that divorce rate track back to World War II?
-No. The 1960s was a turbulent time in the United States with the Vietnam War which led to similar promises of marriage after a soldier returned from their tour.
+Divorce rates did indeed climb through the years, and divorce did hit its peak in the 1970s and 1980s.
+But, could that divorce rate track back to World War II?
+No. The 1960s was a turbulent time in the United States with the Vietnam War, leading to similar marriage promises after a soldier returned from their tour.

 The late 60s also saw the summer of love and the free love movement, meant to shun traditional institutions like marriage and birth control.
 This movement created a direct line to the 1970s, which saw Roe v.
 Wade, the rise of the feminist movement, and the advent of the No-fault divorce, which started here in California in 1969 signed into law by then-Governor Ronald Reagan.

-As No-fault divorce made its way through the United States, it made it easier for people to end their marriages without having to accuse or even stage an adultery or move to Nevada.
-While divorce rates did spike in the 1970s and 1980s, it never did reach the mythical rate of 50%, with 65% of marriages lasting until at least their 15th anniversary.
-This number doesn’t include marriages that ended with the death of a spouse prior to the 15-year mark.
+As No-fault divorce made its way through the United States, it made it easier for people to end their marriages without having to accuse or even stage adultery or move to Nevada.
+While divorce rates did spike in the 1970s and 1980s, they never did reach the mythical rate of 50%, with 65% of marriages lasting until at least their 15th anniversary.
+This number doesn’t include marriages that ended with the death of a spouse before the 15-year mark.

-Moving into the 2000s, the divorce rate continued to decline, but then again, so did the marriage rate.
+Moving into the 2000s, the divorce rate continued to decline, but so did the marriage rate again.
 People were waiting longer before getting married.
-Increased cost of living meant more people were focusing on work longer and non-marital relationships became more common.
+The increased cost of living meant more people were focusing on work longer, and non-marital relationships became more common.